 The rock salt has a way of damaging or eroding masonry as well as various forms of stone, including concrete.
 So if you use salt to remove snow and ice from concrete pathways or patios, they will likely show signs of damage before long.
 Comparably, this same thing happens with road asphalt, leading to many serious forms of cracking and separation.
 This is exactly why roadways and asphalt in colder regions tend to be littered with cracks, breakages, and severe damage.

 A 2014 geological study even discovered elevated levels of harmful chemicals from roadside sediment.
 Radium, strontium, calcium, and sodium were all found in dangerous amounts; radium is particularly alarming because of its radioactive and carcinogenic properties.

-So, if road salt is so dangerous and harmful, why do we still use it?
+So, if road salt for snow and ice is so dangerous and harmful, why do we still use it?

 The short answer is that it is cheap and readily available.
-Luckily, however, there are a few alternatives, many of which we should start looking into collectively as a society.
+Luckily, however, there are a few rock salt substitutes, many of which we should start looking into collectively as a society.

 That said, here are the alternatives available:

 Snow melt mats: Similar to outdoor rugs, snow melting mats are designed to be placed on a heavily-trafficked area to help remove snow, sleet, and ice.
 Generally, they include embedded wiring and heating coils that are used to warm up the mat and melt away the surrounding snow.
 They are limited in size, and they do consume electricity and need an active power source.
 The latter means a higher energy bill during the winter.

 Electric and gas-powered snow blowers: Suitable only for smaller properties and common areas, electric and gas-powered snow blowers can help remove snow entirely from walkways, driveways, and more.
 One major downside is that they do not tend to work well with ice or large patches of icy terrain, so keep that in mind.